LedgerHQ/workshop-connect-dapp-ll/README.md

 $ yarn
 ```

-You should now be abble to start the DApp and open it on your browser.
+You should now be able to start the DApp and open it on your browser.
 To do so, simply run:

 ```sh
 $ yarn dev